nirajan-khatiwada/quick-reference/content/posts/pages/python_advanced_topics.md

 ## 2. Python Generators
-Generators in Python are a powerful tool for creating iterators.
-They allow you to generate a sequence of values on-the-fly, without storing them in memory.
-This can be useful when working with large datasets or infinite sequences.
-In this section, we will explore how to create and use generators in Python.
+Using generator we can instantly return all the values using the `yield` keyword without storing them in memory.
+This is useful when working with large datasets or infinite sequences.

 ### 2.1.
 Creating a Generator
 To create a generator in Python, you can use a function with the `yield` keyword.
 When a function contains the `yield` keyword, it becomes a generator function.
 The `yield` keyword suspends the function's execution and returns a value to the caller.